pp2002/F21-AO-CW1/README.md

 # MongoDB Cloud

-After creating the MongoDB cloud account, go to the network access tab and click on add current IP address button.
-This will connect the host system to the mongodb database and allow for CRUD operations to take place.
+A MongoDB Cloud account is required for access to the database and it's collections.

 # Pre-requisites